Campaign of the Month: October 2017

 Following is a comprehensive list of acknowledged “professions of worth” in many Invictus domains.
 It is possible to create a new or unusual title of function, but a vampire who chooses to do so must be careful: anything too strange or modern (by local standards) may raise eyebrows and undermine confidence in one’s ability to play a “worthwhile” role.
 In fact, there are cities where the Prima Invicta even considers some of the positions in this list unacceptable—it’s all a matter of the upper crust’s tastes.

 None of these titles are self-declared.
-Ordinarily, a vampire either completes Guild schooling in subjects relevant to the profession, earning the title upon graduation, or (in the absence of a skilled mentor) demonstrates his ability before the Prima Invicta, earning the right to append the title if and only if the Council gives leave.
+Ordinarily, a vampire either completes Guild schooling in subjects relevant to the profession, earning the title upon graduation, or (in the absence of a skilled mentor) demonstrates their ability before the Prima Invicta, earning the right to append the title if and only if the Council gives leave.

-Normally, formal rules of address dictate that a vampire is referred to by her title of esteem, then title of function.
+Normally, formal rules of address dictate that a vampire is referred to by their title of esteem, then title of function.
 For example: Mister Secretary, Madam Interpreter, Alder Reeve.
 Common exceptions to this rule are noted in the list below.

 Note that the titles of function that refer to offices of the city are used only to describe Invictus vampires who hold those offices.
-One would not refer to a Hound who is not a member of the covenant as “Archon,” for example, unless the Prince so dictated.
+One would not refer to a hound who is not a member of the covenant as “archon,” for example, unless the prince so dictated.